-State Bank of India is the concerned authority that is responsible for prescribing SBI PO eligibility criteria along with reservation rules in compliance with the directives of Government of India.
+State Bank of India is the concerned authority that is responsible for prescribing SBI PO eligibility criteria along with reservation rules in compliance with the directives of the Government of India.

 ✔️ Is there any clause of age relaxation for General category candidates?

 No. Candidates who fall under the general category cannot get any relaxation in age while applying for SBI PO exam.
 The age of general candidates should lie between 21 to 30 years to participate in the SBI PO recruitment process.

 ✔️ I am a citizen of Nepal?
 Can I apply for the SBI PO exam?

 Yes, as per the SBI PO eligibility requirements, candidates with Nepal citizenship can apply for the SBI PO exam.
 But you must have a certificate of eligibility issued by the Govt. of India in your favour.

 ✔️ How much percentage is reserved for the candidates with benchmark disabilities as per the reservation scheme of SBI PO exam?

 As per section 34 of Rights of Persons with Disabilities Act (RPWA), 2016, 4% reservation is fixed for the candidates with benchmark disabilities.

 ✔️ How many attempts are allowed for SC or ST and SC (PwD) and ST (PwD) category candidates in the SBI PO exam?